iotaledger/iota/RUST_CONVENTIONS.md

 #### Succinct Error Messages

 Error messages should generally be short and to the point.
 Avoid multiple sentences and periods, instead use commas or semicolons to divide message content.
+When writing error messages, think about what information would be most helpful in a debugging scenario to quickly understand what the cause of the error was.

 #### Error Message Style